An IFPRI program finds that distributing insecticide-treated mosquito nets to pregnant women is an inexpensive way to prevent malaria.

-To mark World Water Day March 22, a look at how playing experimental games can help farmers understand—and sustain—groundwater resources.
+To mark World Water Day March 22, a look at how experimental games can help farmers understand—and sustain—groundwater resources.

 There are difficult tradeoffs in sustainable development and disaster mitigation.
 Identifying shared risks across sectors can help address problems before disaster strikes.